 This is my list of favorites.
 The best places to eat in Miami.
-Some are fancy or expensive, but most are not.
+Some are fancy or expensive, this web but most are not.

 Michael’s Genuine Food & Drink